Terabee/teraranger_array_converter/README.md

 ```

 ## Requirements
-ATTENTION : To be able to convert toward laser_scan and point_cloud, you need to have transforms setup up correctly.
+WARNING : To be able to convert toward laser_scan and point_cloud, you need to have transforms setup up correctly.
 The easiest is to use URDF xacros defined in the teraranger_description package (COMING SOON)